-Use this document with the Elective Course Directory excel file found on 4th year GPS https:// med.ucf.edu/student-affairs/registrar/4th-year-gps/.
+Use this document with the Elective Course Directory excel file found on 4th year GPS - https://med.ucf.edu/student-affairs/registrar/4th-year-gps/.
 To search for a course, use Ctrl + F on your keyboard and enter the course number from the directory.
 If you find that an elective is not listed, please email mdclinicalscheduling@ucf.edu to inquire about the course you're interested in.
+Courses listed here have previously been approved, but may not be currently offered.